 |Up to Rs.
 4 Lacs||Parents or guardians apply as co-borrower.
 Students don’t have to show Collateral Security or a third-party guarantee to take this much loan.|

 |Above Rs.
 7.5 Lacs||Parents or guardians apply as co-borrower and students must show tangible collateral security such as house, land, etc.|

 Tenure of the loan:

-The tenure of the loan is 15 years starts one year after the completion of the course.
+The tenure of the loan is 15 years starting one year after the completion of the course.
 It also includes a repayment holiday of 12 months.

 - The following documents are required in order to apply for a student loan: